Back to Academy

-Let’s imagine a team sitting around a table about to start a retrospective.
-At first, it’s a retrospective just like any other.
+This time, imagine a team sitting around a table about to start a retrospective.
+At first, it’s a retrospective, just like any other.
 There are flip charts and sticky notes and even coffee and doughnuts!

 It’s a small change.
-And yet it impacts the retrospective in a profound way.
+And yet it profoundly impacts the retrospective.

-Sure, Jane will still be able to hear the discussion, but she is no longer able to see the rest of her team.
+Sure, Jane will still be able to hear the discussion, but she can no longer see the rest of her team.
 All of the nonverbal cues that the rest of the team subconsciously internalizes are out of sight.
 Jane won’t see glances between teammates, changes in facial expressions, or subtle shifts in chairs.

 In short, there is no longer a level playing field.

-In fact, if Jane actually did this in real life, you’d be so confused, you’d stop the entire retrospective simply to find out what in the world she was doing.
+If Jane actually did this in real life, you’d be so confused you’d stop the entire retrospective to find out what in the world she was doing.

-And yet, something similar happens to many teams on a regular basis.
+And yet, something similar happens to many teams regularly.